Warranty & Return Policy

 Battery care and solar charging is out of our control as the manufacturer, so batteries are not covered by warranty.
 But you can monitor battery levels proactively using the battery gauge in the API.

 The Wind Instrument contains a digital compass for wind direction.
 It cannot be magnetized, although other metal parts in the Wind Instrument could be.
 This is generally not an issue with the Wind Instrument RB.
 The digital compass is an amazingly sensitive micro-sensor, and gives the most accurate wind direction when kept away from magnets, speakers, electric motors and other magnetic fields.
-The casing on the battery in the tail is steel, so should be kept at least 3 cm away from loose wind cups (which have a magnet in the flange) and from the magnet in the blue cap for the off-switch.
+For older models before the RB in 2019: the casing on the battery in the tail is steel, so should be kept at least 3 cm away from loose wind cups (which have a magnet in the flange) and from the magnet in the blue cap for the off-switch.
 The company has no control over this, so magnetization issues are not within the scope of the warranty.
 Although most of the time there is no problem, there have been occasional reports that putting the Wind Instrument in a carry-on bag and sending it through an X-ray at airport security may stop the digital compass from working correctly.
 That can be repaired at the factory, but is not covered by warranty since it is avoidable by shipping in luggage or by courier.
 However, if small adjustments are needed, a simple solution is to use the Compass Quadrant Adjustment in the API to fine-tune directions in the digital compass.

 Your wind cups are designed to be maintenance-free.
 If the bearing wears and starts to make a noise from prolonged high winds, this is covered under warranty.
 Replacements for broken wind cups can be ordered on the Accessories page.

 On previous models the wind direction arrow has a brass nose cone.
 The brass will weather out in the elements, but can be brought back to a beautiful shine with brass polish if desired.
-The pointer rod is anodized rigid aluminum, and may gradually get a copper-colored patina from the sun’s effects over time.
+The pointer rod was anodized rigid aluminum, and may gradually get a copper-colored patina from the sun’s effects over time.
 This is a badge of honor that is aesthetically appealing.
 The structural integrity is not affected, so this is not a warranty issue.